liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Added Required Parameter `groupId` for adding Tags, Categories or Vocabularies
+### Added Required Parameter `groupId` for Adding Tags, Categories, and Vocabularies
 - **Date:** 2015-Mar-31
 - **JIRA Ticket:** LPS-54570

 #### What changed?

-The API for adding tags, categories or vocabularies requires now passing the groupId parameter.
-Previously, it had to be included in the ServiceContext parameter passed to the method.
+The API for adding tags, categories, and vocabularies now requires passing the `groupId` parameter.
+Previously, it had to be included in the `ServiceContext` parameter passed to the method.

 #### Who is affected?

 This affects developers who have direct calls to:

- - `AssetTagService` or `AssetTagLocalService`: method addTag
+- The `addTag` method in `AssetTagService` or `AssetTagLocalService`
- - `AssetCategoryService` or `AssetCategoryLocalService`: method addCategory
+- The `addCategory` method in `AssetCategoryService` or `AssetCategoryLocalService`
- - `AssetVocabularyService` or `AssetVocabularyLocalService`: method addVocabulary
+- The `addVocabulary` method in `AssetVocabularyService` or `AssetVocabularyLocalService`
- - `JournalFolderService` or `JournalFolderLocalService`: method updateFolder
+- The `updateFolder` method in `JournalFolderService` or `JournalFolderLocalService`

 #### How should I update my code?

 You should add the `groupId` parameter to your calls.
-This parameter represents the site in which you are creating the tag, category or vocabulary.
-It can be obtained from the themeDisplay (themeDisplay.getScopeGroupId()) or also from the ServiceContext (serviceContext.getScopeGroupId())
+This parameter represents the site in which you are creating the tag, category, or vocabulary.
+It can be obtained from the `themeDisplay` or `serviceContext` using `themeDisplay.getScopeGroupId()` or `serviceContext.getScopeGroupId()`, respectively.

 #### Why was this change made?

 This change was made in order improve the API.
-The groupId parameter was always required but it was hidden by the ServiceContext object.
+The `groupId` parameter was always required, but it was hidden by the `ServiceContext` object.

 ---------------------------------------